Azure/azure-iot-sdk-java/readme.md

 # Microsoft Azure IoT SDKs for Java
 This repository contains the following:
-* **Azure IoT Hub device SDK for Java**: to connect client devices to Azure IoT Hub (supports Java 7+ and Android API 17+)
+* **Azure IoT Hub device SDK for Java**: connect client devices to Azure IoT Hub (supports Java 7+)
 * **Azure IoT Hub service SDK for Java**: enables developing back-end applications for Azure IoT (supports Java 7+)

-The API reference documentation for the device SDK is [here][java-api-reference-device].
+* **Azure IoT Device Provisioning device SDK for Java**: provision devices to Azure IoT Hub using Azure IoT Device Provisioning

-The API reference documentation for the service SDK is [here][java-api-reference-service].
+* **Azure IoT Device Provisioning service SDK for Java**: manage your Provisioning service instance from a back-end Java application

 To find SDKs in other languages for Azure IoT, please refer to the [azure-iot-sdks][azure-iot-sdks] repository